Thor (rocket family): Thor-Delta

 The Delta second stage was derived from the Able second stage.
-Members of the Delta rocket family derived from the Thor-Delta continue to launch satellites and space probes.
+Members of the Delta rocket family derived from the Thor-Delta continued to launch satellites and space probes until the family was retired in 2024.

 By 1969, the Thor core was being used regularly both in Delta vehicles and in the USAF Standard Space Launch Vehicle (SLV-2), with thrust augmentation and a variety of upper stages.

 Thor-Agena

 Thor-Agena B with Discoverer 37 on launch pad (January 1962).

 Together with the Agena upper stage, Thor was the booster of the Thor-Agena vehicle used to launch the early Corona (also known as "Keyhole" and "Discoverer") satellites from Vandenberg AFB.

 These were the first photographic spy satellites, used for photographic surveillance of the Soviet Union, China and other areas.
 Thor-Agenas were used as launch vehicles for Corona satellites from June 1959 through May 1963.